Retina

 Dry age-related macular degeneration occurs when light-sensitive cells in the macula slowly begin breaking down.
 Wet age-related macular degeneration develops when abnormal blood vessels grow under the retina.
 These abnormal blood vessels usually leak blood and fluids and cause more rapid vision loss.
 Treating wet age-related macular degeneration may include laser procedures, injections, or a vitamin supplement regimen.

-Depending on your diagnosis and retinal condition, your North Park Ophthalmology eye doctor may recommend injections or a surgical procedure.
+Depending on your diagnosis and retinal condition, your North Park Ophthalmology retina specialist may recommend injections or a surgical procedure.
 If you have a health condition like diabetes and diabetic retinopathy, you’ll need to keep your blood sugar under control.
 Steroids or anti-VEGF injections are used to reduce swelling and the growth of abnormal blood vessels in the retina.

 Laser procedures can help destroy abnormal, leaking blood vessels.
 An AREDS vitamin regimen may help slow down vision loss.
 If a retinal detachment occurs, surgical procedures may become necessary to prevent permanent loss of vision.
 Remember that eye exams are crucial in ensuring any retinal eye conditions are detected as early as possible and treated before vision loss can occur.